paulwizviz/learn-tendermint/README.md

 ## Disclaimer

-The content of this project is intended for educational purposes only.
+This project is intended for educational purposes only.

 Unless otherwise stated, any opinion expressed in this project belongs to the contributor(s).